Taknok/Mull-Fenix/README.md

 This is a fork of Relan's excellent [fennecbuild repository](https://gitlab.com/relan/fennecbuild).
 It allows compiling the entirety of Fenix without prebuilts along with removal of the proprietary blobs.

-This fork is specifically for compiling Mull.
+This fork is specifically for compiling Ermine.
 It enables many features upstreamed by the Tor Uplift project using preferences from the [arkenfox-user.js project](https://github.com/arkenfox/user.js).
 It was originally created as builds of the patchset from [bug 1419581](https://bugzilla.mozilla.org/show_bug.cgi?id=1419581).